Focus on Understanding texts: The components of reading - Blended learning

 This blended learning course includes two self-paced modules and a facilitated session:

 Completing this blended learning course will help you to:

 - consider the complex cognitive processes involved in reading

 - consider how reading research, the School Excellence Framework and the What works best: 2020 update can inform your teaching of reading

 - explore the reading demands across the curriculum

 - understand the importance of a whole school reading culture that embraces a shared belief, responsibility, and enjoyment of reading

 - investigate the gradual release of responsibility model

-Completing ‘Focus on Understanding texts: The components of reading- Blended learning’ will contribute 5 hours of NESA Registered PD addressing 2.5.2, 6.2.2 and 6.2.4 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW
+‘Focus on Understanding texts: The components of reading- Blended learning' will contribute to NESA Accredited PD towards maintaining teacher accreditation in NSW.
+See MyPL for details of the specific Australian Professional Standards for Teachers addressed.